JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 7. **Response & Lex error** : Only read the Lex response speech.
 8. **End Response** : Emit the *endMessage* to reset the microphone button aspect.

-Finally, in order to catch all emitted messages from this behaviour, and to add events on the microphone button, add a script component to the host and give to the script the two parameters required.
-These parameters are the link to the two image uploaded earlier in the S3 bucket and the intent and slot name to activate the webcam.
+Finally, in order to catch all emitted messages from this behaviour, and to add events on the microphone button, add a script component to the **MicroButton** entity and give to the script the two parameters required.
+These parameters  the intent and slot name to activate the webcam.

 ![_config.yml]({{ site.baseurl }}/images/addhostscript.png)